dspiteself/nakkaya.com/resources/posts/2009-11-04-clojure-on-google-app-engine.markdown

 I was moving some compojure applications to Google Application Engine.
-After creating the same directory structure and same configuration three times, i wanted to automate this.
-So i build an ant script to automate the creation of the necessary directory structure and source files.
+After creating the same directory structure and same configuration three times, I wanted to automate this, So I build an ant script to automate the creation of the necessary directory structure and source files.
 Download and setup SDK and compojure.